AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Configure Network Interfaces
 -----------------------------

-CloudN network interfaces should be configured in bridge mode as the NAT mode makes it impossible for guests to communicate with each other.
+ACX network interfaces should be configured in bridge mode as the NAT mode makes it impossible for guests to communicate with each other.
 In addition to this, both interfaces should be allowed to be in promiscuous mode.
 Execute the steps below to satisfy these requirements.

-Step 1: Select the CloudN VM and click on “Settings”
+Step 1: Select the ACX VM and click on “Settings”

 |image37|